Should You Add a Wireless Garage Door Keypad?

 liftmaster 387lm wireless keypad

-A keypad is an external hardware piece with a numerical pad and a sliding plastic cover.
-The unit pairs with your garage door opener to open and close your door with a PIN code instead of a physical remote.
+A keypad is an external hardware with a numerical pad and a sliding or swinging plastic cover.
+It pairs with your garage door opener to open and close your door with a PIN code instead of a physical remote.

 Does a keypad work with every garage door opener?

-The short answer is no. Your opener needs to meet a couple of criteria to work with LiftMaster wireless keypads.
-If your garage door setup doesn’t meet these standards, you’ll need to upgrade your opener before adding a keypad.
+The short answer is no. Your opener needs to meet several criteria to work with LiftMaster wireless keypads.
+If your garage door setup doesn’t meet these standards, upgrade your opener before adding a keypad.

 • Your garage door must have photoelectric sensors installed.
-There are sensors at the bottom of both sides of your garage door, secured to the rail.
+Sensors are secured to the rail at the bottom of both sides of the door.

 • Your garage door opener needs to have been manufactured after 1993.
-If your opener were built before 1993, the technology wouldn’t work together.
-(If you have a nearly 30-year-old garage door operator, congratulations on it making it this far!)
+The technology wouldn’t work together if your opener were built before 1993.
+(If you have a nearly 30-year-old garage door operator, congratulations on making it this far!)

 Can a keypad work with two or three garage doors?

-Yes, the 878Max and the 877LM can pair with more than one garage door opener.
+Yes, the 878Max and 877LM can pair with multiple garage door openers.
 You’ll create a separate pin to pair with each opener so that you can operate the doors individually.

 The 387LM universal keypad pictured below works with only one opener.